 Indiana Health Care Foundation’s Long-Term Care Scholarships are for up to $5,000, granted to eligible state residents enrolled in a participating institution in Indiana, Ohio, Kentucky, Illinois, or Michigan.
 These scholarships offer “financial support to individuals seeking to improve skills” in the related area.
 Applicants must have a 2.5 minimum GPA.
-Information for the upcoming 2022 scholarship program has not been posted as of this writing but should be coming soon!

 The Nursing Economic$ Foundation Scholarship is provided to help advance leadership in the wide world of healthcare.
 Each year the foundation issues four awards up to $5,000 to students who are in an accredited graduate nursing program and plan to pursue a career in “nursing administration, management, leadership, or education.”
 Applicants must be registered nurses and agree to use the scholarship to pay tuition and school-related fees, not including housing.